Feeds:

 Two years after his professional baseball debut at the Class C level of the minor leagues, Tom Alston was the Opening Day first baseman for the Cardinals.
 Making that leap in such a short time would be a challenge for any prospect.
 Alston had the additional pressure of being the player who integrated the Cardinals.

-tom_alstonOn April 13, 1954, Thomas Edison Alston became the first African-American to play in a regular-season game for the Cardinals, batting sixth and playing first base against the Cubs at St. Louis.
+tom_alstonOn April 13, 1954, Thomas Edison Alston was the first African-American to play in a regular-season game for the Cardinals, batting sixth and playing first base against the Cubs at St. Louis.

-Seven seasons after Jackie Robinson joined the Dodgers, the Cardinals became the 10th of the 16 major-league teams to integrate.
+Seven seasons after Jackie Robinson joined the Dodgers, the Cardinals were the 10th of the 16 big-league teams to integrate.

 Alston, 28, was the 14th African-American player in the Cardinals’ organization, but the only one on the big-league roster.
 (Among the other blacks in the Cardinals’ system in 1954 were pitchers Bill Greason, Brooks Lawrence and John Wyatt.
 All eventually pitched in the big leagues.)